JJ/hoborg/text/text.md

 smelled fresh pussy.

 I happened to be there, pushing aside one other gay, when the show was interrupted by a racket at the tent gate.
-I couldn't see what happend there, but I could see near the scenario that several guys came into view shouting, and I first though they were protesting for high prices or too much time waiting in line or whatever.
+I couldn't see what was going on there, but I could see near the scenario that several guys came into view shouting, and I first though they were protesting for high prices or too much time waiting in line or whatever.
 But they were yelling something about daughter and honor and